celestiaorg/docs/docs/developers/gm-node.md

 {"denom":"utia","amount":"100000000"}
 ```

-Now that we are set with Go and the Ignite CLI installed, and our Celestia Light
+Now that we are set with Go and Ignite CLI installed, and our Celestia Light
 Node running on our machine, we’re ready to build, test, and launch our own
-sovereign blockchain.
+sovereign rollup.